Is it Possible to Get My PhD After My MBA?

 Do You Need an MBA to Get a PhD?

-To be accepted into a PhD program, you must have a master’s degree.
+To be accepted into a doctoral program, you must have a master’s degree.
 It does not have to be a Master of Business Administration, but it does need to be a master’s of some form.
 Depending on your area of specialization, it could be advantageous to earn your MBA in pursuit of a PhD if you are planning to embark on a career in business upon completion of your doctorate.
 Additionally, one important aspect to consider is the program itself.
-It is suggested to look into a program’s requirements before applying to meet the eligibility criteria.
+It is important to look into a program’s requirements before applying to meet the eligibility criteria.

 The Difference Between a DBA and a PhD